mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 Why the Keyboard Matters
 ------------------------

-There are at least two major categories of user's who would benefit from keyboard-friendly UIs, and I'll throw in a third for good measure.
+There are at least two major categories of users who would benefit from keyboard-friendly UIs, and I'll throw in a third for good measure.

 * People with disabilities, particularly those that affect their ability to see